 6.1 Purpose

 The external appeal process assures actions of the Commission are fair and reasonable.
+An organization may utilize this process to dispute:

+an allocation decision; or

+placement into/removal out of a performance tier

-An organization may utilize this process to dispute any decision affecting its allocation of funds where it can demonstrate that the Commission:
+where it can demonstrate that the Commission:

-incorrectly interpreted or applied its guidelines or relevant policies; or,
+incorrectly interpreted or applied its guidelines or relevant policies; or

 wrongly excluded or construed relevant information or supporting documentation in the organization’s application.

-An organization may not appeal if it had, but did not utilize, an opportunity for a hearing with the Commission.
+An organization may not appeal an allocation decision if it had, but did not utilize, an opportunity for a hearing with the Commission.
 The burden shall rest on the appealing organization to demonstrate that the Commission erred.
 The Student Assembly (the Assembly) determines the outcome of the appeal.

 6.2 Format of Appeal